FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Woodruffe research.
 Another 195 words (14 lines of text) covering the years 1554, 1574, 1551, 1768, 1679 and 1734 are included under the topic Early Woodruffe History in all our PDF Extended History products and printed products wherever possible.

-Another 23 words (2 lines of text) are included under the topic Early Woodruffe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 19 words (1 lines of text) are included under the topic Early Woodruffe Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Woodruffe family moved to Ireland, but this topic is not covered in this excerpt.
 Another 75 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.